DharmaFactory/Kit/cognitive-functions.md

 **Mission:** Preserve the thread so future sessions rehydrate without drift.

 - **What to remember:** Decisions + rationale, unresolved questions, pending tasks, notable constraints, created artifacts.
-- **How to store:** Update the active session log in `logs/YYYY-MM-DD.md` as work occurs; ensure final summary captures outcomes and next steps.
+- **How to store:** Update the active session log in `logs/YYYY-MM-DD.md` as work occurs; pair each significant note with anchors and Council tags; ensure final summary captures outcomes and next steps.
 - **Retrieval discipline:** At next bootstrap, read the latest log, note the open tasks, and confirm they appear in the new plan.

 **Quality check:** If a future session cannot recover context within two minutes from the log entry, memory logging was insufficient.